junqing-zhang/junqing-zhang.github.io/resources/deep-learning/dl-series-training-learning.md

 ---

 # 2.11 Epochs, Batches, Iterations

-## Epoch

-One full pass over the entire dataset
+* Epoch: One full pass over the entire dataset

-## Batch

-A small subset of data used at once
+* Batch: A small subset of data used at once

-## Iteration

-One update step using one batch
+* Iteration: One update step using one batch

 Example:
 * Dataset: 10,000 samples
 * Batch size: 100
 * Iterations per epoch: 100